Leon3005/Weather_Dashboard/README.md

 The current weather is rendered inside of a card when you search for a city, whilst all cards are dynamically constructed for the five day forecast.

-I have also used local storage to store recently searched cities.
+I have also used local storage to store recently searched cities, you can click one of the cities to bring up weather information for that city.

 ## Screenshots